 Disability inclusion in the workplace

-In honor of National Disability Employment Awareness Month, we sat down with our lead diversity, equity, inclusion and accessibility specialist of accessibility and communications at Point32Health, Sarah Pashe, to talk about the importance of an inclusive work environment and ways employers can foster disability inclusion within their organizations.
+We sat down with our director of workforce diversity, equity, inclusion and accessibility (DEIA) at Point32Health, Sarah Pashe, to talk about the importance of an inclusive work environment and ways employers can foster disability inclusion within their organizations.

 Q: Why is it meaningful to create an inclusive workplace for people with disabilities?